My best 25 US movies of substanceby JuguAbraham | created - 07 Apr 2013 | updated - 03 Jun 2020 | Public

 PG | 113 min | Drama, Mystery, Thriller

-A paranoid, secretive surveillance expert has a crisis of conscience when he suspects that a couple, on whom he is spying, will be murdered.
+A paranoid, secretive surveillance expert has a crisis of conscience when he suspects that the couple he is spying on will be murdered.

 A crisis of conscience for a lonely surveillance expert who is a Catholic is the subject of Francis Ford Coppola's finest work on film with a superlative performance from Gene Hackman.
 With an evocative end-sequence.
 The film won Coppola the Golden Palm at Cannes.

 A business commuter is pursued and terrorized by the malevolent driver of a massive tractor-trailer.